jehy/slowlint/README.md

 ## WTF

 Sometimes you need to add linting to existing projects.
-And you have to take it slowly to avoid many merge conflicts.
+And you have to take it lazy to avoid many merge conflicts, failing builds and etc.

-That's where slowLint saves the day.
+That's where Slowlint saves the day.

-What can it do:
+How it is supposed to work:

+1. You add ESLint, ESLint config and `.eslintignore` to project as usual.
+2. You run Slowlint to make a file with all temporary ignores (files which don't pass linting).
+3. You add two checks to your CI on every commit:
+    * check that all good files still pass linting
+    * check that bad files did not become good

+This is the least invasive way to ensure that your code will not become worse and will lazily become better.

+## Step by step

+### 1. ESLint setup
+Install ESLint, plugins, set up config, `.eslintignore` and etc - just as usual.

-### 1. Generate now.eslintignore file
+### 2. Generate .slowlintignore file

 That's same as `.eslintignore` but with another name.
 Why bother?

-* `now.eslintignore` only contains files which could be fixed.
+* `.slowlintignore` only contains files which could be fixed.
 Files from `.eslintignore` are not meant to be fixed.
-* Any IDE will use `.eslintignore` and ignore `now.eslintignore` - just as planned!
+* Any IDE will use `.eslintignore` and ignore `.slowlintignore` - just as planned!
-* You can use both `.eslintignore` and `now.eslintignore`.
+* You can use both `.eslintignore` and `.slowlintignore`.

 **Example**
 ```bash
 slowlint save-ignored --files src test --eslint-path ~/project1/node_modules/eslint
 ```

-### 2. Lint
+### 3. Lint

-SlowLint can use your existing ESLint package and configuration for linting with both `.eslintignore` and`now.eslintignore` files.
+Slowlint can use your existing ESLint package and configuration for linting with both `.eslintignore` and`.slowlintignore` files.

 That's great for CI!